 If you have something to bring to the party at ROC2 Studios, get in touch!
 We are aways happy to meet new people.

-ROC2 Studios' founder is Steve Hywyn Jones, who's professional life began as a musician, recording two albums and three singles, recorded for and released by Sain Records with the band, Brodyr Y Ffin, with network TV appearances on Channel 4 and BBC1.
-Compositions for TV followed this period and production work within recording studios continued at Realworld in Bath & Mayfair Studios in London.
+ROC2 Studios' founder is Steve Hywyn Jones, who's professional life began as a composer and musician, recording two albums and three singles for Sain Records with the Welsh language band, Brodyr Y Ffin, with network TV appearances on Channel 4 and BBC1.
+Compositions for TV followed including production work within recording studios, at Realworld near Bath & Mayfair Studios in London.

-A member of BAFTA winning 'Best Actuality Crew' (on location for ITV Wales), Steve has had a successful career in Location Sound Recording, both within Wales and on network TV programs.
-Recording sound in 24 different countries has meant having to be adaptable, creative and to always have an open mind.
-Steve has worked on location in all genres of television production, including music, entertainment, drama, factual, sport, corporate, multi-camera OBs and has worked with all HD video / film formats, recording surround-sound where required.
+A member of BAFTA winning 'Best Actuality Crew' (for ITV Wales), Steve has recorded on location in 24 countries, in all genres of television production including music, entertainment, drama, factual, sport, corporate, multi-camera OBs and with all HD video / film formats.